 If it turns out you owe, then there are options available to help you through a difficult time.
 I can help you sort through those options.
-For me, the worse case is living with stress caused by the uncertainty of not knowing.
+For me, the worst-case scenario is living with stress caused by the uncertainty of not knowing.

-The tendency to ignore an issue and simply hope for the best is quite human, but often not the best course of action.
+The tendency to ignore an issue and simply hope for the best is quite human, but most often not the best course.
 Getting help is the surest path to a workable solution.

-If you received contact from the IRS, I can help.
+If you receive contact from the IRS, I can help.

-On phone calls - again, almost certainly a scam.
-The other evening, I a received a phone call from an "IRS agent" threatening me with arrest for unpaid taxes.
+On phone calls – again, almost certainly a scam.
+The other evening, I received a phone call from an “IRS agent” threatening me with arrest for unpaid taxes.
 He wanted me to get a prepaid bank card and settle up to avoid jail.
 When I laughed and told him I was a CPA, he hung up.
-In very rare cases, and only after if formal contact has been established, you can get a phone call from an agent you already know.
-The new program of turning over long standing IRS debts to private collection agencies is sure to spark a new round of scams.
+In very rare cases, and only after formal contact has been established, would you get a phone call from an agent you already know.
+The new program of turning over long-standing IRS debts to private collection agencies is sure to spark a new round of scams.
 So beware.

 In short, if you get contacted by the IRS, then contact me or any other legitimate tax professional.
 We can help!